Portugal is one of the world’s top retirement destinations.

 Finally, you’ll have to register the deed at the public land registry and tax office.
 This should be done as soon as possible after signing the deed.

 Moving to Portugal (or any country other than the one you are in) can be a complex and cumbersome process.
 There are countless things to consider before making such a leap—everything from health care to cost of living to culture shock—but often the effort pays off with a higher quality of life at a lower cost.
 And it’s always an adventure.
 Aside from the big picture issues, there are many practical things to consider.

 For example, moving household goods to Portugal.

-Many people who have made the move to Portugal (or another country) offer one word of advice to anyone considering doing the same—slow down.
+Many people who have made the move to retire in Portugal (or another country) offer one word of advice to anyone considering doing the same—slow down.
 Rather than throw all your worldly goods into a shipping container and immediately decamp halfway across the globe, consider spending at least a few months in Portugal before you go to the trouble of moving an entire household.
 The advice from those who have done it before is to travel as light as possible at first, perhaps only with a couple extra suitcases, until you are sure the expat life is for you.

 Once the decision has been made to take the plunge, people relocating to Portugal have 12 months to transfer their belongings duty-free to the country (furnishings, linen, kitchen equipment, clothing and other personal items, electronics, and computers).

 Those shipping the items should acquire what is called a Baggage Certificate (Certificado de Bagagem) from a Portuguese consulate before departing.
 Having that document will make clearing customs much easier on the other end.

 Domestic pets may be imported by their owners into Portugal under the European Union’s pet passport system.
 Animals coming from another EU country require only a rabies certificate and a valid pet passport, which is available from many veterinarians on the continent.